-- A software whose name includes "Microsoft Exchange Server" is installed on the client machine and listed in the Software tab of the machine's Lansweeper webpage.
-If the software was successfully scanned by Lansweeper, Exchange scanning will also be performed.
+- A service whose caption includes "Microsoft Exchange" is running on the client machine and listed in the Config\Windows\Services tab of the machine's Lansweeper webpage.
+If the service is successfully detected by Lansweeper, Exchange scanning will also be performed.

 - The client machine's FQDN has been successfully scanned or manually added to the asset in Lansweeper.
 For Exchange Server scanning, a connection is made to the computer's FQDN.